Samples 0

 LIMITATION OF LIABILITY

-23. While Décor undertakes all necessary care and precaution when supplying panels and accessories that are fit for purpose, adjustments to the panels or accessories may be required on site due to circumstances on site of which Décor would not have been aware prior to the production of the panels.
+31. While Decor undertakes all necessary care and precaution when supplying products and accessories that are fit for purpose, adjustments to the products or accessories may be required on site due to circumstances on site of which Decor would not have been aware prior to the production of the products.

 SALE TO NON-CONSUMERS